All that we do at St Joseph’s is shaped by our commitment to our Faith. Our Mission Statement is reflected in our history curriculum:

 Children have ‘Power Pages’ for various history topics, which capture key facts, dates and other knowledge into motivating learning challenges for the children.
 Children demonstrate a high level of engagement with using them.

 There is a strong focus on securing subject specific vocabulary, and children have word banks which they are challenged to read fluently and explain.

 Children are encouraged to read for pleasure and borrow non-fiction books of interest to take home to read.
 There are ample history books in the libraries.

 So, are our children thinking and working like historians?
 We are pleased to say that they are.
 When we talk to children, we hear them using historical language.

-Regular mini topic tests shows that children develop a good level of automaticity in their subject knowledge.
+Regular low stakes quizzes show that children develop a good level of automaticity in their subject knowledge.